 After this, the obstetricians implanted the fertilised embryos, about a year or so after transplant was done.
 And all the hard work paid as Susan* went on to deliver the baby successfully.

 There is still a long way to go, though…

 Transplant of the uterus is not done routinely anywhere in the world yet.
 One of the reasons is the cost involved.
 Insurance does not cover it yet, so shelling about $500,000 for the procedure is not possible for everyone.
 The other reason is that couples go for adoption or surrogacy, but that is mainly because this procedure is not yet popular.

 The doctors who worked with Susan* on this could tell how much all of this meant for her.
 So we hope that this procedure takes.
-As Kristin Posey Wallis, a nurse who worked closely with these patients told the TIME magazine, "for the girls who are diagnosed with infertility(particularly with AUI), there is now a hope."
+As Kristin Posey Wallis, a nurse who worked closely with these patients told the TIME magazine, “for the girls who are diagnosed with infertility(particularly with AUI), there is now hope.”

 *Name changed for anonymity.